 If you would like to learn more about this amendment, read on!
-5th amendment of Indian Constitution is covered under the Indian Polity of UPSC Syllabus.
+5th amendment of the Indian Constitution is covered under the Indian Polity of the UPSC syllabus.
 This article will help you in your UPSC CSE preparation.

 The amendment also prohibited the introduction of any such bill into the Parliament of India.
 It was so until after the specified or extended term had elapsed and authorized the President to extend the restriction.
 The conclusion of the fifth constitutional amendment led to a major change.
 Hence, the proviso to Article 3 of the constitution was introduced.